felixSchl/neodoc/README.md

 > Overview of the short- and longterm goals of this project

 * Provide a declarative way to author command lines.
-Rather than deriving the help text from some DSL, derive it from a human readable, prose-like EDSL, located e.g. in the project's README. **This guarantees documentation and implementation never diverge, because they simply can't.**
+Rather than deriving the help text from some EDSL, derive the CLI from a human readable, prose-like help text, located e.g. in the project's README. **This guarantees documentation and implementation never diverge, because they simply can't.**
 * Provide **very good error reporting** for users of the CLI and at least decent error reporting for developers authoring the docopt text.